YasuakiHonda/ECL-Precompiled-Binaries/README.md

 precompiled-binaries
 ====================

-Several pre-compiled binaries (including ECL) for Android OS are posted here.
+Several pre-compiled ECL (Embeddable Common Lisp) binaries for Android OS are posted here for your conveniences.
+There are lot of questions such as 'Can I use Common Lisp on Android?' or 'Where to obtain free Common Lisp on Android?'.
+I hope anyone can start from here, rather than compiling from sources.

 ### Available binaries:
 + ecl